jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AssertionError: None != 0
     AssertionError: None != 12

-* I change the `return statement`_ to see the difference between the inputs and expected output
+* then change the `return statement`_ to see the difference between the inputs and expected output

   .. code-block:: python

     def subtract(a, b):
         return a, b

-  and get another :ref:`AssertionError`
+  the terminal shows another :ref:`AssertionError`

   .. code-block:: python